 How is sciatica diagnosed?

 - Nerve conduction velocity studies/electromyography to examine how well electrical impulses travel through the sciatic nerve and the response of muscles.

-- Myelogram using dye injected between the vertebrae to determine if a vertebra or disc is causing the pain.
+- Myelogram to determine if a vertebrae or disk is causing the pain.